GameTimeline

 • Sega crossover kart → Sonic & All-Stars Racing Transformed (2012)

-• Platformer canon → separate page on /sonic—not required for racing
+• Platformer canon → separate page on Sonic games timeline—not required for racing

 Story order tips

 No shared racing fiction chain—each entry is a standalone racer with the same cast.
 Story order mirrors Release for historical context only.
-Team Sonic Racing has a light campaign; platformer lore lives on /sonic.
+Team Sonic Racing has a light campaign; platformer lore lives on Sonic games timeline.

 • No fiction order—play any racer standalone

-• TSR has optional story before Frontiers on Sega's extended list—see /sonic FAQ
+• TSR has optional story before Frontiers on Sega's extended list—see Sonic games timeline FAQ

 • CrossWorlds is racing-only—no platformer plot impact